mohammadshaad/mohammadshaad/README.md

 - Google Cloud Career Practitioner'22

-- All 4 PRs got accepted in Hacktoberfest'22
+- All PRs got reviewed and accepted in Hacktoberfest'22

 - Top 1% Contributor in the GSSoC'22